Lexiques et pédagogie

 • Sticky, heavy, compact texture.

-• Retains water well but packs down easily.
+• Retains water well but compacts easily.

 • Improvement: mature compost + coarse sand + regular mulching.